1210 N. Jefferson Street

 Recover & Rediscover!

 John was born on July 25, 1992.
 He grew up on Orange County, CA, had two loving parents and two loving brothers.
 He was an active and happy little kid.
 He became a cub scout and later a boy scout; he studied Tae Kwon Do and achieved a Black Belt.
 He loved science and was a Gate student in elementary school.
 When he became an adolescent however, everything changed.
 He started having extreme mood swings which included severe depressive episodes.
 He was introduced to Marijuana at age 13 which really was a "Gate" drug; at least for him, as he started experimenting with hard drugs and developed an addiction to Heroin.
-During this time he also attempted to take his own life on several occasions.
-After being hospitalized and sent to an out of state therapeutic school John was diagnosed with Bipolar Disorder and was stabilized on medication.
+His parents never used drugs so didn't understand all the signs and when they did start to realize there was a problem, especially after John was arrested for possession, they minimized and made excuses for him; not accepting the reality that their son, the same son who had dreamed of being a Sugeon was now an addict.
+During this time, John tried to get clean unsuccessfully and attempted to take his own life.
+After being hospitalized he was sent to an out of state therapeutic school.
+John was diagnosed with Bipolar Disorder and was stabilized on medication.
 He finished high school and came home.
 He seemed to be doing well, he started college, met a girl and feel in love.
 He relapsed and his world came crashing down.
 Drug counselors were afraid to work with him because of his mood disorder and history of suicide attempts and deserted him and his psychiatrist ignored John's repeated requests to be put back on the mood stabilizer he had been on, perhaps dismissing John as a drug addict.
 Feeling hopeless and severely depressed, John wrote a suicide note to his family apologizing for being a burden on everyone (which he was not) and that they would be better off without him.

 John took his own life on December 5, 2010